Black people in Ireland: Black Irish in politics

 As of 2021, there were only two Black councillors out of 949 – Cllr.
 Uruemu Adejinmi, who represents Fianna Fáil on Longford County Council, and Cllr.
 Yemi Adenuga, a former Gogglebox Ireland star who represents Fine Gael on Meath County Council.
 Adenuga was the first Black female councillor elected in Ireland.
 In 2021, Adejinmi unsuccessfully sought the Fianna Fáil nomination for the 2021 Seanad By-Election.
 Former asylum seeker Ellie Kisyombe, originally from Malawi, ran for Dublin's North Inner City constituency with the Social Democrats during the 2019 Local Elections, becoming the first former asylum seeker to seek election in the Republic of Ireland.
 She failed to get elected, after discrepancies in her timeline for application for asylum emerged.

 In June 2021, Lilian Seenoi-Barr, who is Maasai and originally from Kenya, was co-opted by the SDLP to the Derry and Strabane District Council, becoming Northern Ireland's first Black councillor.
 She subsequently retained her place on the council at the 2023 Northern Ireland local elections.
 In April 2024, she was selected as the next first citizen of Derry City and Strabane, making her Northern Ireland's first black mayor.

+Following the 2024 Irish local elections, Uruemu Adejinmi and Yemi Adenuga were joined by Honore Kamegni and Helen Ogbu to bring the number of Black councillors to 4.
+Honore Kamegni of the Green Party was the first Black person ever to win a seat on the Cork City Council, while Helen Ogbu of the Labour Party made history by becoming the first Black person elected to the Galway City Council.
+Subsequently, Ogbu was selected as the Labour Party (Ireland) candidate for the 2026 Galway West by-election, coming third.